Best products for hand eczema

 Product 5: Softsoap Advanced Clean Liquid Hand Soap

 The more I wash my hands, the more I aggravate the skin and increase the chance of an eczema flareup.
 But some soaps are definitely better than others.

 I’ve found that Dial hand soap tends to aggravate my hand eczema.
 I also try to stay away from antibacterial soaps, which researchers have concluded that antibacterial hand soap is no more likely to prevent illness, and it may encourage the rise of antibiotic-resistant super-bacteria.
 Scary!

 I’ve been using Softsoap Advanced Clean Liquid Hand Soap over the past year or so, and I really like it.
 I buy it in bulk from Google Express and it seems to do the job without overly drying my skin.

 I remember one time in high school, my sister and I started feeling really itchy.
-We started scratching the tiny bumps that had appeared all over our legs and arms, wondering what could have caused this to thappen.
+We noticed tiny bumps that had appeared all over our legs and arms, wondering what could have caused this to happen.
 We finally traced it back to the new Arm & Hammer laundry detergent that we had recently started using.
-From that day forward, we always made sure to only buy and use fragrance-free laundry detergent.
+From that day forward, we always made sure to only buy and use fragrance-free, dye-free laundry detergent.
 No more itchy bumps!

 Product 7: New-Skin Liquid Bandage (Updated 10/9/18)

 When your skin is so dry that it starts cracking at the knuckles or joints, only New-Skin Liquid Bandage will help it heal.
 This admittedly stings upon contact, but it will be much more effective and long-lasting than your average bandage (whether it’s fabric or plastic).
 Read the full review here.